return42/sphkerneldoc/doc/Documentation/books_migrated/usb/host.rst

    Blocks).

 Accordingly, the USB Core API exposed to device drivers covers quite a lot of territory.
-You'll probably need to consult the USB 2.0 specification, available online from www.usb.org at no cost, as well as class or device specifications.
+You'll probably need to consult the USB 3.0 specification, available online from www.usb.org at no cost, as well as class or device specifications.

 The only host-side drivers that actually touch hardware (reading/writing registers, handling IRQs, and so on) are the HCDs.
 In theory, all HCDs provide the same functionality through the same API.
-In practice, that's becoming more true on the 2.5 kernels, but there are still differences that crop up especially with fault handling.
+In practice, that's becoming mostly true, but there are still differences that crop up especially with fault handling on the less common controllers.
 Different controllers don't necessarily report the same aspects of failures, and recovery from faults (including software-induced ones like unlinking an URB) isn't yet fully consistent.
-Device driver authors should make a point of doing disconnect testing (while the device is active) with each different host controller driver, to make sure drivers don't have bugs of their own as well as to make sure they aren't relying on some HCD-specific behavior.
+Device driver authors should make a point of doing disconnect testing (while the device is active) with each different host controller driver, to make sure drivers don't have bugs of thei1r own as well as to make sure they aren't relying on some HCD-specific behavior.
-(You will need external USB 1.1 and/or USB 2.0 hubs to perform all those tests.)

 .. ------------------------------------------------------------------------------